codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.5.0.md

 -   Fixed an issue that caused the default page size to be 10 instead of 100 when calling the listOrganizationRepositories API endpoint for a Bitbucket organization.
 (CY-3976)
 -   Fixed an issue where Cppcheck was not respecting the minimum timeout provided by the Codacy application.
 (CY-3790)
--   Use full space for chart when there are no suggestions on dashboard.
-(CY-3715)

 ## Tool versions